mpyne-navy/dsb-report/dsb-report.md

 -   Analyze the factors influencing the development and retention of DoD personnel with the appropriate mix of software-related skills,

-### Previous Recommendations Have Not Been Acted Upon {#previous-recommendations-have-not-been-acted-upon .unnumbered}
+### Previous Recommendations Have Not Been Acted Upon

 If these actions were vigorously pursued, they would go a long way toward solving the problem.